About my work

 In my work wabi-sabi plays an important role: attention to detail; embrace coincidences and imperfection:

 - with saggarfing, I have influence but no controle over the result;

 - with experimenting with clay;

-- with my 2D work whereby I work with mostly waste.
+- with my 2D work where I work mostly with waste material.

-According to wabi-sabi perfection doesn't exsisit.
-None of my objects are completly perfect, symmetric or smooth.
-Some of them wobble a bit, serching their balance, others are very fragile.
+According to wabi-sabi perfection doesn't exist.
+None of my objects are completly perfect, symmetrical or smooth.
+Some of them wobble a bit, saerching their balance, others are very fragile.

 - Wabi Sabi, the art of imperfection